-At Shisler’s we carry the aged version of Asiago Cheese, an Italian cheese more specifically known as Asiago d´Allevo.
+At Shisler’s, we carry the aged version of Asiago Cheese, an Italian cheese more specifically known as Asiago d´Allevo.
 Asiago (ah-SYAH-goh) cheese is popular as a table cheese and is good when enjoyed with crackers, fruits, and red wine.
 The flavor is reminiscent of Parmesan.
-The aged cheese is often grated in salads, soups, pastas, and sauces while the fresh Asiago cheese is sliced to prepare panini or sandwiches; it can also be melted on a variety of dishes.
-Asiago cheese is treated as interchangeable with the parmesan and romano cheeses in some cuisines.
+The aged cheese is often grated in salads, soups, pasta, and sauces while the fresh Asiago cheese is sliced to prepare panini or sandwiches; it can also be melted on a variety of dishes.
+Asiago cheese is treated as interchangeable with parmesan and romano cheeses in some cuisines.